awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Python.03.md

    ```
 **Note**
 The primary key is required\.
 This code adds an item that has primary key \(`year`, `title`\) and `info` attributes\.
 The `info` attribute stores sample JSON that provides more information about the movie\.
 The `DecimalEncoder` class is used to print out numbers stored using the `Decimal` class\.
-The Boto SDK uses the `Decimal` class to hold DynamoDB number values\.
+The Boto SDK uses the `Decimal` class to hold Amazon DynamoDB number values\.

-1. To run the program, type the following command:
+1. To run the program, type the following command.

    `python MoviesItemOps01.py`

 ## Step 3\.2: Read an Item<a name="GettingStarted.Python.03.02"></a>

-In the previous program, you added the following item to the table:
+In the previous program, you added the following item to the table.

 ```
 {